Azure/aca-dotnet-workshop/docs/aca/09-aca-autoscale-keda/index.md

 !!! note
     Note about authentication: KEDA scaler for Azure Service Bus supports different authentication mechanisms such as [Pod Managed Identity](https://learn.microsoft.com/en-us/azure/aks/use-azure-ad-pod-identity){target=_blank}, [Azure AD Workload Identity](https://azure.github.io/azure-workload-identity/docs/){target=_blank}, and shared access policy (connection string).
 At the time of writing this workshop, when using KEDA with Azure Container Apps the only supported authentication mechanism is Connection Strings.
 There is a work item in the ACA product backlog that involves enabling [KEDA Scale with Managed Identity.](https://github.com/microsoft/azure-container-apps/issues/592){target=_blank}

 Azure Container Apps has its own proprietary schema to map KEDA Scaler template to its own when defining a custom scale rule.
-You can define this scaling rule via Container Apps [ARM templates](https://learn.microsoft.com/en-us/azure/container-apps/azure-resource-manager-api-spec?tabs=arm-template#container-app-examples){target=_blank}, [yaml manifest](https://learn.microsoft.com/en-us/azure/container-apps/azure-resource-manager-api-spec?tabs=arm-template#container-app-examples){target=_blank}, Azure CLI, or from the Azure Portal.
+You can define this scaling rule via Container Apps [ARM templates](https://learn.microsoft.com/en-us/azure/container-apps/azure-resource-manager-api-spec?tabs=arm-template#container-app-examples){target=_blank}, [yaml manifest](https://learn.microsoft.com/en-us/azure/container-apps/azure-resource-manager-api-spec?tabs=arm-template#container-app-examples){target=_blank}, Azure CLI, or from the [Azure portal](https://portal.azure.com){target=_blank}.
 In this module, we will cover how to do it from the Azure CLI.

 #### 1. Create a New Secret In The Container App